-- Place the motorcycle onto the side stand.

-- Shift the transmission to idle ■.

-- In the area in front of the chain guide, push the chain up and determine chain tension (A).
+- Shift the transmission to idle N. - In the area in front of the chain guide, push the chain up and determine the chain tension A.

-The upper part of the chain (B) must be taut.
+The upper part of the chain B must be taut.

 Chain wear is not always even, so you should repeat this measurement at different chain positions.